 • Fluency in English is required.
 Knowledge of another official UN language (Arabic, Chinese, French, Russian or Spanish) or a local language is an asset.

 How to Apply

-Interested applicants should CLICK HERE to apply
+Interested and qualified applicants should CLICK HERE to apply.

-Application Deadline: 12 May 2023
+Application Deadline: 23rd August 2023